rrrutledge/introduction-to-innersource/outline.md

 Consider strategic use of short and compelling anecdotes to cement key parts of the message further.
 Trend towards including material in this section that further dispels InnerSource misconceptions and also sets the stage for the Orioles.

-## Orioles
+## Learning path
-Explain what are the Orioles and how to find them.
+Explain what is the learning path and how to find it.
 Give a preview of what's been done already and what is upcoming.
 Share how the audience can get involved in the conversation.

 ## Conclusion
-Review the key points of this presentation and encourage the audience to use and contribute to the Orioles.
+Review the key points of this presentation and encourage the audience to use and contribute to the learning path.